ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/First_Aid_Real_deployments.md

 The "simple_app" family of examples is intended to carefully take you through every step of building and deploying applications, in sufficient detail to allow a thorough understanding of the every design feature of the Certifier Framework.
-Thorough enough to make a detail security assessment and develop a clear understanding of the security implications of each and every component.
+Thorough enough to make a detailed security assessment and develop a clear understanding of the security implications of each and every component.

 However, for real use there will be several important differences.
 First, the detailed